-Desktop video conferencing and messaging systems linked to WCC Broadband via MS Communicator is the preferred communication option in order to secure a quality of service that meets school curriculum standards.
+Desktop video conferencing and messaging systems occurs through Microsoft Teams or Zoom communication option in order to secure a quality of service that meets school curriculum standards.

 Videoconferencing equipment in classrooms must be switched off when not in use and not set to auto answer.